 Welcome to East Suffolk Council’s information pack on the former Deben High School project.
 We aim to provide you with details on this exciting project and our proposals for transforming what is currently a disused brownfield site to a mixed housing and leisure development for the town of Felixstowe, delivering 61 new high-quality homes, plus leisure and community facilities.

-The planning application for the site is available to access and comment on via the Public Access planning portal (search for reference number DC/21/0541/FUL).
+The planning application paperwork for the site is available to access via the Public Access planning portal (search for reference number DC/21/0541/FUL).

 We pre-recorded an introduction video by the architects Tate Hindle, for the purpose of the consultation.

 East Suffolk Council took over the ownership of the former Deben High School site in Felixstowe from Suffolk County Council on 16 November 2020.

 This enables the realisation of several current challenges for the council.
 The site offers an opportunity to provide accommodation for the Felixstowe Sports Hubs and Felixstowe Indoor Bowls Club and the remainder of the site will be utilised to provide much needed sustainable housing.

 The 4.09 hectare site consists of a range of buildings, of various ages, and substantial playing fields.
 The playing fields are protected from development under the Schools Framework Act 1977 and the council are working with Felixstowe and Corinthians Cricket Club to explore the opportunity to make this their long-term home.
 By utilising and upgrading the old sports hall facility at the Deben school site, the plan is for the Indoor Bowls Club and Cricket Club to share some of the facilities in a purpose-built centre.